canonical/airflow-rocks/README.md

   - https://raw.githubusercontent.com/apache/airflow/constraints-3.1.0/constraints-3.12.txt
 ```

-This ensures the pinned versions of all dependencies and providers match Airflow 3.1.0.
+This ensures the pinned versions of all dependencies and providers match the desired version of Airflow.

 ## Environment variables